What is the Cost of an Orangery?

 Here are a few things to think about when planning your new orangery, with the view to limiting the cost of your project.

-What Materials Will You Use?
+What Materials Will You Use to Build your Orangery?

 uPVC is less expensive than wood or aluminium; it can replicate the authentic look of timber but won’t warp or rot like wood over time.
 That said, aluminium is stronger and slimmer for uninterrupted sightlines and is great for large spans of bi-fold or sliding doors.
-The best thing about using uPVC or Aluminium is the choice of colour and the lack of ongoing maintenance required.
+The best thing about using uPVC or Aluminium to build your orangery is the choice of colour and the lack of ongoing maintenance required.

 - Brick Piers and Super Insulated Columns.
 Our contemporary and classic orangeries can feature either of these.
 Stylistically, either of these choices is outstanding.
 The key difference is that our super insulated columns can deliver thermal performance up to five times higher than a brick pier of the same size.
+These types of building are very similarly priced, but the Super Insulated Columns are faster to install, so they could reduce the cost of the orangery installation.

 Choosing the Right Installer